 The $J/\psi p$ scattering is a coupled-channel scattering problem where the first channel is set to always be $J/\psi p$ and the second channel is $\Sigma_c^+\Bar{D}^0$ as this is the prominent threshold near the $P_\psi^N(4312)^+$ signal.
 One can construct its uniformized $S$-matrix where the elements $S_{11}$ describes the transition of $J/\psi p \rightarrow J/\psi p$, $S_{12}$ for $J/\psi p \rightarrow \Sigma_c^+ \Bar{D}^0$, $S_{21}$ for $\Sigma_c^+ \Bar{D}^0 \rightarrow J/\psi p$, and $S_{22}$ for $\Sigma_c^+ \Bar{D}^0 \rightarrow \Sigma_c^+ \Bar{D}^0$.
-A compact state arises when there are poles both in the [$bt$]-sheet and [$bb$]-sheet, corresponding to the mechanism in Figure~\ref{fig:MechCompact}.
-By placing two identical energy poles in the [$bt$]-sheet and [$bb$]-sheet (i.e. the poles are equidistant from the relevant threshold), one can interpret the fitted enhancement as a pure compact state same as fitting a Breit-Wigner amplitude \cite{Baru:2003qq}.
-On the other hand, a quasi-bound state interpretation is possible whenever there is an isolated pole in the $[bt]$-sheet with strong coupling to the higher channel, corresponding to Figure~\ref{fig:MechCoupled}.
+A compact state arises when there are poles both in the [$bt$] and [$bb$]-sheets, corresponding to the mechanism in Fig.~\ref{fig:MechCompact}.
+By placing two identical energy poles on these sheets (i.e. the poles are equidistant from the relevant threshold), one can interpret the fitted enhancement as a pure compact state similar to fitting a Breit-Wigner amplitude \cite{Baru:2003qq}.
+On the other hand, a quasi-bound state interpretation is possible whenever there is an isolated pole in the $[bt]$-sheet with strong coupling to the higher channel, corresponding to Fig.~\ref{fig:MechCoupled}.
 However, this interpretation should be examined carefully since a virtual state of the higher channel can move to the second Riemann sheet due to strong channel-coupling \cite{Fernandez-Ramirez:2019koa, Frazer:1964, PearceGibson}.
 It must be pointed out that bound and virtual states fall under the same general classification of hadronic molecules as demonstrated in \cite{Matuschek:2020gqe}.
 In any case, any interpretation should be supported by the corresponding pole trajectory, which can only be done in a model-dependent way \cite{Badalyan:1982,Baru:2003qq, Hanhart:2014ssa}.